thebenheckshow/200-tbhs-roomba-nerf-collector/README.md

 # 200-tbhs-roomba-nerf-collector

 In this episode the folks at Back Flip Films need help cleaning up after their weekly Nerf wars.
-To assist with this Ben will set out on a journey to create a Roomba that can collect Nerf darts and bring them back to home base.
+To assist with this, Ben will set out on a journey to create a Roomba that can collect Nerf darts and bring them back to home base.

 Ben Heck's Roomba Nerf Dart Collector Part 1: https://www.youtube.com/watch?v=bCwCSBFoYGw Ben Heck's Roomba Nerf Dart Collector Part 2: https://www.youtube.com/watch?v=GD1UsQ83LOs